felleslosninger/einnsyn-codegen/README.md

-# ein-api-codegen
+# einnsyn-codegen
-Automatic code generator for the eInnsyn OpenAPI spec
+Code generator for the eInnsyn API specification.